Britannica’s Reference Galaxy

 Go Back to "Digital Content on the Web" Home Page!

-Encyclopedia Britannica 2011-2013 Ultimate Editions
+Encyclopedia Britannica 2016 Ultimate Edition

-The Britannica’s rich online content adds context and dollops of information to the already unsurpassed DVD (see below).
-Indeed, buyers of any of the Britannica’s physical products enjoy 30-180 days of free access to this cornucopian resource (subject to a somewhat glitchy registration of their products, which requires a simple workaround).
-Admittedly, at 30-50 USD annually the Britannica Online is not cheap and thus more suited to institutions, universities, and libraries than to individuals.
-It already has an academic edition as well as editions geared at schools and libraries.
-The Britannica would do well to consider an affordable, more limited consumer version.
+Admittedly, at 70-120 USD annually the Britannica Online is not cheap and thus more suited to institutions, universities, schools, and libraries than to individuals.
+It already sports an academic edition as well as editions geared at business, government, schools and libraries, which include special features such as Image Quest (downloadable, annotated videos) and STEM resources, including Pathways: Science.
+Journalists are granted free access.
+Still, the Britannica would do well to consider an affordable, more limited consumer version.

-But, in an age of mobile, wireless smartphones, and ultrabooks, or netbooks, the Britannica Online is also a stand-alone product: it provides the entire content of the DVD and much, much more besides.
-Recently, the Britannica added a range of apps to its offerings: owners of iPhones, iPads, Android smartphones, and Microsoft’s Word 2013 can enjoy unfettered and free-to-cheap access to the Concise Britannica, or to its full text and multimedia, depending on the app.
-Apps are available in several languages, including Japanese, Russian, Korean, and Spanish.
-I tested the site on 4 mobile phones (older versions of SonyEricsson and Nokia, iPhone 3, and Siemens) and it worked well as far as text is concerned.
-Graphics and videos were another matter, but this is a problem common to all websites: from YouTube to the CNN.
+But, in an age of mobile, wireless smartphones, tablets, and ultrabooks, the Britannica Online is also a stand-alone product: it provides the entire content of the DVD and much, much more besides.
+The Britannica offers access to its complete content via a range of apps for iPhones, iPads, and Android smartphones.
+There’s also a Britannica app for kids.
+The apps are available via Apple’s iTunes and Google’s Play Store.
+Alas, gone is the plug-in/app for Microsoft’s Word which offered unfettered and free-to-cheap access to the Concise Britannica, or to its full text and multimedia, depending on the version.

 Online research tools include: an A to Z, biography, and subject browsers and a sophisticated search box of the entire encyclopedia content; access to Webster’s Dictionary; Annals of American History; more than 350,000 primary source documents; and the entire Project Gutenberg e-books collection; in-depth (“extended play”) videos about selected topics coupled with an impressive assortment of other media; a quotations finder; a world atlas; World Data Analyst (statistics by country, replete with analytical, comparative, and graphing tools); timelines on a multitude of subjects, from sports to evolution; the browseable content of more than 500 magazines (otherwise not available online for free); and an “on this day” (“Born This Day”, “This Day in History”) feature which aggregates date-sensitive content from the entire corpus of information.
 A selection of new and revised full-text articles is highlighted.
 The Britannica is also available in Spanish (Enciclopedia Universal) and French (Encyclopedie Universalis.)

 Everything is grouped into 7 channels which display rotating daily samples culled from the Encyclopedia: History and Society, Arts and Entertainment, Travel and Geography, Science and Technology, Featured Video, Britannica Blog (as content-rich as the Encyclopedia itself!), and the aforementioned Advocacy for Animals.
-Any word in any of the articles can be double-clicked for its definition in the Merriam-Webster Dictionary.
+Aggregated newsfeeds from the BBC News and the New-York Times sit right atop a Merriam-Webster dictionary searchbox.

-Encyclopedia Britannica 2013 Ultimate Edition
+2017 Encyclopedia Britannica Ultimate Knowledge Pack

 In its new form the Britannica is user-friendly, with an A to Z Quick Search feature.
 The Britannica's newest interface is even more intuitive and uncluttered than previously and is great fun to use.
 It offers morsels of knowledge, some of it date-specific, appetizingly presented through a ticker-tape of visuals that leisurely scrolls across the bottom of the screen plus highly edifying interactive tours of articles and attendant media.